School Is Out…Let the Summer Learning Begin!

 After the kids all have their books and have had a chance to read them, set a day and time when your children’s BFF’s can come over to your house to discuss what they have read, as well as what they liked or didn’t like about the books.

 It makes it even more fun when you can provide simple snacks that they can enjoy while they are discussing their books!
 Then they can choose another book or books to read.
 Simply repeat the process!

 This will allow your kids and their friends to stay in tune with their reading skills while having fun by spending time with each other!

 Practice Spelling Words With Sidewalk Chalk

 This is such an inexpensive and fun way for kids to practice their spelling words, writing skills, and even develop more of an interest in art.
-You can buy sidewalk chalk at Walmart, Target, and many other places.
+You can buy sidewalk chalk at Walmart, Target, or online at Discount School Supply.
 If you’re not familiar with it, sidewalk chalk comes in several different pastel colors, and is easy to wash off using a watering hose or a bucket of water and a sponge.

 Summer Learning Camps

 Many college and university campuses offer summer learning camps for kids.
 These are fun camps where your kids will usually be allowed to choose at least two learning classes, such as reading, written composition, math, or science, as well as two elective type classes like art, music, cooking class, and even different types of physical fitness classes.